-The Company accounts for business combinations using the acquisition method of accounting in accordance with ASC 805, "Business Combinations."
+The Company accounts for acquisitions using the acquisition method of accounting in accordance with Accounting Standard Codification Topic ASC 805, Business Combinations ("ASC 805").
 Identifiable assets acquired and liabilities assumed are recorded at their acquisition date fair values.
 The excess of the fair value of purchase consideration over the fair values of these identifiable assets and liabilities is recorded as goodwill.
 Acquisition related costs are expensed as incurred.
 Upon acquisition, the accounts and results of operations are consolidated as of and subsequent to the acquisition date.

 When determining the fair values of assets acquired and liabilities assumed, management makes significant estimates and assumptions, especially with respect to intangible assets.
 The Company utilizes commonly accepted valuation techniques, such as the income approach and the cost approach, as appropriate, in establishing the fair value of intangible assets.
 Typically, key assumptions include projections of cash flows that arise from identifiable intangible assets of acquired businesses as well as discount rates based on an analysis of the weighted average cost of capital, adjusted for specific risks associated with the assets.
-See "Note 9 - Business Combinations" for additional detail.

-Goodwill and Identified Intangible Assets
+Identified Intangible Assets and Goodwill Impairment